Silver cup

 Description

 Silver, partially gilded.
-On a flat surface, surrounded by narrow profiled lines and a rounded circular base, rises a tall, slightly swaying, bell-shaped bowl.
-The lower part is finished with double profiled lines, adorned with a convex relief tongue with fine punched, alternating leaf decor, and crowned with stylized diamond-shaped leaves.
-Gilded inside.
-Made, signed, with a tremolir stroke, by master Matthäus II Bauer (master since 1681) and bears the Paris assay mark (1687-1691).
-Weight approximately 95 g.
+On a plane surrounded by narrow profile lines and a rounded circular base rises a tall, slightly swaying, bell-shaped dome.
+The lower part is decorated with double profile lines, adorned with a convex relief tongue with fine stippling, alternating leaf decor, and crowned with stylized diamond-shaped leaves.
+The interior is gilded.
+Made, signed, with a trembling stroke, by master Matthäus II Baur (master since 1681) and with the tenant’s mark for Paris (1687-1691).
+Weight approx. 95 g.
 Height 8 cm.
 Provenance: from the Werner Hauger silver collection, Baden-Baden.
-See Seling 2007, No. 1776, BZ 0950 ill.; here vol. II, 1980, fig. 376 (decor and form), as well as Rosenberg, vol. IV, No. 6458.
-German Baroque, partially gilded silver goblet by Matthäus II Bauer (master since 1681).
-Gilded inside.
-Marked, assayed, and bears the master's mark, as well as the French tax mark (1687-1691).
+See Seling 2007, No. 1776, BZ 0950 ill.; here Volume II 1980, fig. 376 (decor and form), as well as Rosenberg, Volume IV, No. 6458.
+German Baroque, partially gilded silver goblet by Matthäus II Baur (master since 1681).
+Interior gilded.
+Markings, hallmark, and master’s mark, as well as French tax stamp (1687-1691).
 German.
 Augsburg.
 1689-1692.

 Lot No. 13147